Mark D. Jordan

 - MA, PhD, University of Texas at Austin

 Mark D. Jordan is a scholar of Christian theology, European philosophy, and gender studies.
-He currently teaches courses on the Western traditions of Christian theology, the relations of religion to art or literature, and the prospects for sexual ethics.
+He currently teaches courses on the Western traditions of Christian soul-shaping, the relations of religion to art or literature, and the prospects for sexual ethics.

-Jordan is the recipient of a number of grants and fellowships, including a John S. Guggenheim Memorial Foundation Fellowship, a Fulbright-Hays grant (Spain), and a Henry Luce III Fellowship in Theology.
-With support from the Ford Foundation, he has in recent summers led a seminar on public debates about religion and sexuality for rising scholars from the United States and abroad.
+Jordan has received a number of grants and fellowships, including a John S. Guggenheim Memorial Foundation Fellowship, a Fulbright-Hays grant (Spain), and a Henry Luce III Fellowship in Theology.
+With support from the Ford Foundation, he led a seminar on public debates about religion and sexuality for rising scholars from the United States and abroad.
 In 2019, he was elected a Fellow of the American Academy of Arts and Sciences.

 - The Ethics of Sex (Blackwell, 2001)